c-heat16/learning_player_form/README.md

 2. Preparing training data
 3. Training player _form_ models
 4. Describing player _form_
-5. Visualizing embeddings
+5. Visualizing _form_ embeddings
+6. Clustering _form_ embeddings

-**Note:** While we provide the code to construct a local database and use it to create at-bat records to train the models below, the constructed database and at-bat records can be found [here](https://pennstateoffice365-my.sharepoint.com/:f:/g/personal/czh5372_psu_edu/Eujd0Rhrf5dKgOyJgKyy8T8BS5lsZqEeecSoXTYXleXCIQ?e=CPOfRg).
+**NOTE:** While we provide the code to construct a local database and use it to create at-bat records to train the models below, the constructed database and at-bat records can be found [here](https://pennstateoffice365-my.sharepoint.com/:f:/g/personal/czh5372_psu_edu/Eujd0Rhrf5dKgOyJgKyy8T8BS5lsZqEeecSoXTYXleXCIQ?e=CPOfRg).
 The at-bat records are grouped by season and compressed (i.e. `201*.tar.gz`).
 To extract the data for 2015, for example, execute `tar -xzf 2015.tar.gz` command.
 The database can found in the `mlb.db.tar.gz` file and extracted using the